bbauska/Coursera-React/README.md

 Also, a good working knowledge of JavaScript, especially ES 5 is strongly recommended.

-**At the end of this course, you will:**
+<b>At the end of this course, you will:</b>

-\- Be familiar with client-side Javascript application development and the React library
+  - Be familiar with client-side Javascript application development and the React library

-\- Be able to implement single page applications in React
+  - Be able to implement single page applications in React

-\- Be able to use various React features including components and forms
+  - Be able to use various React features including components and forms

-\- Be able to implement a functional front-end web application using React
+  - Be able to implement a functional front-end web application using React

-\- Be able to use Reactstrap for designing responsive React applications
+  - Be able to use Reactstrap for designing responsive React applications

-\- Be able to use Redux to design the architecture for a React-Redux application.
+  - Be able to use Redux to design the architecture for a React-Redux application.

 <https://reactjs.org/>